nwhitehead/luacommander/README.md

 The `inspect` function is included by default.
 This function provides a human-readable string representation of tables.

 Several table iterators are provided for convenience.
-The usually table iterator `pairs` iterates through a table in arbitrary order, while `ipairs` iterates in order through a table that has array structure (sequential numeric keys starting from 1).
-The iterator `ordered` iterates through keys in the table in order.
+The usual table iterator `pairs` iterates through a table in arbitrary order, while `ipairs` iterates in order through a table that has array structure (sequential numeric keys starting from 1).
+The iterator `ordered` iterates through elements in the table sorted by key.
 The iterator `sorted` iterates through elements of the table sorted by value.
 The iterator `reverseordered` iterates through keys in reverse order, while `reversesorted` interates through elements from largest value to smallest value.

-The function `keys` converts an iterator into an array of key values that are visited by the iterator.
-The function `values` converts an iterator into an array of values that are visited by the iterator.
+The function `keys` converts an iterator into the array of key values that are visited by the iterator.
+The function `values` converts an iterator into the array of values that are visited by the iterator.

 When using `string.match`, be careful because on a successful match it returns multiple values that represent the way the string matched